Wild Camping on Roy’s Peak in New Zealand

 - The hike is 16 km (10 miles), which takes an average of 6/7 hours to complete.
 The descent is straightforward, but take care if you find yourself in wet conditions.

-- Recommended packing: Lots of water and snacks, sun cream, walking poles and wear layers including a windbreaker (when you walk up you’ll want as little clothes as possible, but the temperature drops and the wind increases at the summit).
+- Recommended packing: Lots of water and snacks, sun cream, walking poles and wear layers including a windbreaker.
+When you walk up you’ll want little clothes, but the temperature drops and the wind increases at the summit.

 - It is one of New Zealand’s most popular hikes for a reason.
 Sunset is a quieter time to hike but equally incredible, so if you enjoy avoiding crowds, the evening would be a great option.